 Mesothelioma is caused by exposure to asbestos.
-It has a long latency period and is commonly found in those who have worked in the automotive and construction industries.
-Military veterans and first responders are also at risk of developing mesothelioma.
+It has a long latency period and is commonly found in those who have worked in the worked in the industrial, manufacturing, construction, automotive, and shipyard industries.
+Military veterans and first responders also have a significant risk of developing mesothelioma.

 Both mesothelioma patients and their families may be eligible for legal compensation.
 Read through this list of frequently asked questions to learn more: